EducationUSA resources for US universities

 If you would like to be involved with these events or would like additional support, please contact our EducationUSA team.

 UK educational system

-The English, Northern Irish, Scottish and Welsh educational systems are in a period of transformation.
-Official guidance can be found below:
+Official guidance on the English, Northern Irish, Scottish and Welsh educational systems can be found below:

 - UK government: GCSE reform (England only)